multirotorsociety/mrs-documentation/docs/introduction_to_drones.md

 The first thing to notice is the arrow located on the board. **The tip of the arrow represents the front of the drone.
 The FC should be mounted in the correct orientation**.
 Conveniently, this board has the pins labelled, but normally this will be indicated in the online manual.
 The important ports will be explained in greater detail below. **Reading the manual of a FC is essential for understanding in all situations**.

 The S1,S2,S3,S4 pins indicate the respective ESC PWM cables that needs to be connected with respect to the pins in the betaflight/flightstack configuration.
 While depending on the receiver and configuration TX,RX,SBUS pins can be used.

+Newer FCs may come in a set with a 4 in 1 ESC, both having matching connectors and cables to ease connection of the FC to ESC

 ## Flight Stack
 Also known as the Firmware, the Flight Stack is the software which runs on the Flight Controller